aisayo/intro-to-redux/notes.md

   - A high order component from the react-redux library
   - Provider will wrap the React application and make it aware of the Redux store

 - Connect
   - Connects react component with redux store
   - Takes in at least one argument

+- Thunk
+  - A middleware that looks at every action that passes through the system, and if it’s a function, it calls that function

+- Compose
+  - "Compose is used when you want to pass multiple store enhancers to the store.
+Store enhancers are higher order functions that add some extra functionality to the store.
+The only store enhancer which is supplied with Redux by default is applyMiddleware however many other are available."

 ## Resources